 Another option is to buy the America the Beautiful pass for $80, which allows you access to all of America’s National Parks, lands managed by the US Forest Service, Bureau of Land Management, and more!
 This is an annual pass and pays for itself if you plan on visiting 3 or more National Parks in a year.

-If you’re a veteran, you can get an American the Beautiful pass for free!
+If you’re a veteran, you can get an America the Beautiful pass for free!

 Book Your Travel and Accommodations